bradhaywood/lua-moo/README.md

 package("Koopa",
   { Name = "Koopa", CanBounce = false, ReverseAtEnd = false })

+function Koopa:GetMyName()
+  return self.Name or "I have no name" end

 ```

 Now our Koopa class can assign a name, return if it can bounce or not, and tell us if it reverse when it reaches a cliff.